Financial aid resources

-Scholarships enable the School of Nursing to recruit and recognize outstanding graduate students early in their careers, so they have time to make a significant difference through their work, research and scholarship.
+Scholarships enable the School of Nursing to recruit and recognize outstanding graduate students early in their careers, to allow time to make a significant difference through their work, research and scholarship.
 This support ensures the most qualified, diverse and driven prospective students receive opportunities to continue their education without the worry of significant tuition costs and loss of income.

-Each enrolled M.S. leadership student in the 2014-15 cohort receives a $40,000 scholarship over two years to go toward tuition and fees.
+Each master’s-degree leadership student admitted in the fall 2016 cohort receives a $40,000 scholarship over two years to go toward tuition and fees.
 Out-of-state and international packages are examined and approved on an individual basis.

 Financial packages are finalized with each offer of admission.

 Information about various financial aid resources available for clinical education (grants, scholarships, fellowships, loan programs and short-term loans) is provided through the UC Davis Health System Financial Aid Office.
 There are different procedures for applying for each type of financial assistance and they are not program-specific to the School of Nursing.